 When compared to squats, which is another lower-body workout, lunges are more effective as the split stance in the latter allows you to work on each leg independently.

 The benefits of doing lunges are many, however, the most important thing is to keep your form right.
 Any wrong movement or wrong posture when performing a lunge can lead to pain and injury.
-So, get the technique and form right, and do include lunges in your everyday workout routine.
+So, get the technique and form right, and lunge variations, include them in your everyday workout routine.